CAS-LRJ/ISS-Docs/docs/Sensors/CARLA.md

     print(location)
 ```

-The information of the LIDAR measurement is enconded 4D points.
-Being the first three, the space points in xyz coordinates and the last one intensity loss during the travel.
+The information of the LiDAR measurement is encoded by means of 4D points.
+The first three dimensions represent the space points in the usual XYZ spatial coordinates;
+the last one stands for the intensity loss during the travel.
 This intensity is computed by the following formula.
 <br>

 `a` — Attenuation coefficient.
 This may depend on the sensor's wavelenght, and the conditions of the atmosphere.
-It can be modified with the LIDAR attribute `atmosphere_attenuation_rate`.
+It can be modified with the LiDAR attribute `atmosphere_attenuation_rate`.
 `d` — Distance from the hit point to the sensor.

 For a better realism, points in the cloud can be dropped off.
 This is an easy way to simulate loss due to external perturbations.
-This can done combining two different.
+This can done combining two different parameters.

 *   __General drop-off__ — Proportion of points that are dropped off randomly.
-This is done before the tracing, meaning the points being dropped are not calculated, and therefore improves the performance.
+This is done before the tracing, meaning the points being dropped are not calculated, thus improving the performance.
 If `dropoff_general_rate = 0.5`, half of the points will be dropped.
 *   __Instensity-based drop-off__ — For each point detected, and extra drop-off is performed with a probability based in the computed intensity.
-This probability is determined by two parameters. `dropoff_zero_intensity` is the probability of points with zero intensity to be dropped. `dropoff_intensity_limit` is a threshold intensity above which no points will be dropped.
+This probability is determined by two parameters: `dropoff_zero_intensity` and `dropoff_intensity_limit`, where is the probability of points with zero intensity to be dropped while `dropoff_intensity_limit` is a threshold intensity above which no points will be dropped.
 The probability of a point within the range to be dropped is a linear proportion based on these two parameters.

 Additionally, the `noise_stddev` attribute makes for a noise model to simulate unexpected deviations that appear in real-life sensors.
-For positive values, each point is randomly perturbed along the vector of the laser ray.
-The result is a LIDAR sensor with perfect angular positioning, but noisy distance measurement.
+For positive values, each point is randomly perturbed along the vector of the laser beam.
+The result is a LiDAR sensor with perfect angular positioning, but noisy distance measurement.

-The rotation of the LIDAR can be tuned to cover a specific angle on every simulation step (using a [fixed time-step](adv_synchrony_timestep.md)).
-For example, to rotate once per step (full circle output, as in the picture below), the rotation frequency and the simulated FPS should be equal. <br> __1.__ Set the sensor's frequency `sensors_bp['lidar'][0].set_attribute('rotation_frequency','10')`. <br> __2.__ Run the simulation using `python3 config.py --fps=10`.
+The rotation of the LiDAR can be tuned to cover a specific angle on every simulation step (using a [fixed time-step](adv_synchrony_timestep.md)).
+For example, to rotate once per step (full circle output, as in the picture below), the rotation frequency and the simulated FPS should be the same;
+this can be obtained by <br>__1.__ Setting the sensor's rotation_frequency attribute `sensors_bp['lidar'][0].set_attribute('rotation_frequency','10')`. <br> __2.__ Running the simulation using the option `--fps=N`, e.g., `python3 config.py --fps=10`.

 ## CarlaGNSS